star3am/hashiqube/README.md

 Hashiqube is a Training / Development Lab for you to practise, learn or demo POC stuff with, it should not be run in production.

-It can be visualized with below diagram.
+Hashiqube can be visualized with the diagrams below.

 ![HashiQube Diagram](images/hashiqube-diagram.png?raw=true "HashiQube Diagram")